…you practise yoga, you prefer farmer’s markets to supermarkets, catchups with girlfriends over chai and use essential oils daily….

 Looking back I honestly can’t believe that my mistrust of conventional medicine (which came about when my grandmother died from breast cancer when I was 11), completely flew out the window when I got pregnant with my first child and I naively followed the conventional medicine recommendations after my daughter was born.

 Today, I have a box full of homeopathic first aid remedies and tissue salts at home and a small first aid kit of homeopathic remedies I carry with me when we’re out and about, all to use in between visits to my homeopath.
 We don’t have a “Family GP”, we have a homeopath who has been our primary care provider for over 10 years.
+And if we need a doctor on a rare occasion, there is one around the corner.

 Whether you have a GP or a naturopath or a homeopath as your go to person, I believe a basic knowledge of homeopathy is what every parent needs to manage illnesses and accidents that don’t need an emergency room visit – it’s the next level of treatment to add to the home remedies passed down from our grandmothers.